fisher-alice/johnny-five-wiki/Multi.md

 ```
 {
+  accelerometer: An instance of `Accelerometer` class.
+READONLY
+  altimeter: An instance of `Altimeter` class.
+READONLY
   barometer: An instance of `Barometer` class.
+READONLY
+  gyro: An instance of `Gyro` class.
 READONLY
   hygrometer: An instance of `Hygrometer` class.
 READONLY
   temperature: An instance of `Temperature` class.
 READONLY
 }